department-of-veterans-affairs/va.gov-team/products/identity-personalization/discovery-research/authenticated-menu-usability/conversation-guide.md

 - What do you think will happen if you click on it?
 - Go ahead and click on it.
 What are your thoughts about what happened when you clicked?

 ## Post-Task Interview - 10 minutes

 Thank you so much for all that feedback!
 This has been really helpful.
 I want to get your thoughts on a few more things before we wrap up.

+### For non-sighted participants
+*Authenticated menu should be open*, and ask the questions below.

+### For sighted participants
+I’m going to have you stop screen sharing now, and I’ll share my screen.
+I created a quick visual aid for this next part of our conversation.
+*Open Mural board.
+Link: [Authenticated Menu Co-Design](https://app.mural.co/t/departmentofveteransaffairs9999/m/departmentofveteransaffairs9999/1704919248748/7c3f93534f193882990dbdb152b902b2755dc176?sender=ub868d471cfdb1c56cc0b4512)*

+Ok, here’s a rough version of the menu we just looked at.
+I thought this would be interesting to look at with you, so if there are changes you wish you could make, we can make them happen.

+### Questions for all participants
-1. How do the options in your user menu line up with what you expected?
+1. How do the options in this menu line up with what you expected?
 2. Where do you think each link goes?
-3. What’s missing from this menu in your opinion?
+What makes you think so?
+3. How would you order these links?
+Why?
+4. What would you like to *change or add*?
+Why?
+5. Anything else you’d like me to know about what you’d want from a menu like this?

+Great, thank you for going through that with me.
+I’ll stop screen sharing now.
-4. Overall, about everything you've seen in this session...What worked *well* for you?
+1. Overall, about everything you've seen in this session...What worked *well* for you?
-5. What was *unclear or didn't work well* for you?
+2. What was *unclear or didn't work well* for you?
-6. What would you like to *change or add*?
-7. Is there anything else that we haven't talked about that you think I should know?
+3. Is there anything else that we haven't talked about that you think I should know?

 ## Consent to use video clips